Long Or Short: Which Headlines Are Better? How short should a good headline be? What makes a good headline? How long is too long for a headline?

-Confusion that begins once you start exceeding 14-16 words.
+The confusion that begins once you start exceeding 14-16 words.
 Or to put it another way, your headlines shouldn't exceed 14-16 words.

 Yes, another thought sneaks in through the cracks.
 Before you know it, a couple or even a trio of thoughts have taken residence.
 And then your brain feels like a grocery list you can't remember.

-Imagine having a page, full of grocery lists you can't remember
+Imagine having a page full of grocery lists you can't remember

 You're trying to get an idea across, but your client reading the information is inundated with multiple thoughts.
 And instantly, their brain starts going into shut-down mode.
 This of course, is the last thing you want.

 And we haven’t even taken the visual aspect into consideration